genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/02_create-a-new-project.md

 ```
 Now let's open our application in Intellij.
 Start by opening [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 In the alpha project, you will see the **readme** file for the project.
 After importing and indexing, your gradle tab (normally on the right of your window) should contain 3 folders (**alpha**, **client**, **genesisproduct-alpha**).

+### Gradle.properties
-Before we finish the creation of out new project,make sure your `gradle.properties` in server>jvm has the following properties
+Before we finish the creation of out new project,make sure your `gradle.properties` in **server/jvm** has the following properties

 ```kotlin title="server/jvm/gradle.properties"
 kotlin.code.style=official